magesuite/magesuite/README.md

 A demo installation showing the theme can be found [here](https://demo.creativeshop.io).

+## User guide

+PDF User guide of MageSuite features can be downloaded [here](https://info.creativestyle.de/hubfs/MageSuite/MageSuite-User-Guide-14012019.pdf).

+> :warning: Some of extensions presented in User Guide are optional and not bundled in main MageSuite metapackage.
+>
+> You might need to install them separately.
+>
+> You can find list of all available extensions [here](https://packagist.org/?query=creativestyle%2Fmagesuite).
+>
+> We will prepare more readable list of available extensions with respective descriptions in 2021.
+It will be included in this README.

 ## Magento versions

 | Magento version | MageSuite package version |